nist-emntg/ecc-light-certificate/README.md

 Here is an example of code:
 TBD

-Note that this code only works if there is two nodes communicating together.
+Note that this code only works when two nodes communicating are together.

 External libraries embedded
 ---------------------------

-These libraries have been extracted from the TinyDTLS source code.
-We tried to give proper credit to both the people who initially wrote the code and the people who extended it to work with TinyDTLS.
+Some of these libraries have been extracted from the [TinyDTLS][] source code.
+This means that the code we use might different from the original as it as been modified to work with TinyDTLS.

 ### SHA-256 implementation

 Initial implementation from [Aaron Gifford](http://www.aarongifford.com/computers/sha.html).
-Modified by unknown to enable/disable SHA-384 and SHA-512 at build time.
+Modified by an unknown person to enable/disable SHA-384 and SHA-512 at build time.

 ### ECC implementation

-    This is a efficient ECC implementation on the secp256r1 curve for 32 Bit CPU architectures.
-It provides basic operations on the secp256r1 curve and support for ECDH and ECDSA.

-Initial code is from Chris K Cockrum.

-Modification for TinyDTLS were done by:
-* Jens Trillmann
-* Marc Müller-Weinhardt
-* Lars Schmertmann
-* Hauke Mehrtens
+We use a slightly modified version of [ContikiECC][] (which itself is a C port of the [TinyECC][] library).

+We previously used the ECC implementation used in [TinyDTLS][] (initially from Chris K. Cockrum) but found it to be too slow.
+However, this implementation was also smaller 5kB of ROM compared to 8.5kB with the current library.

 Notes
 -----